Pineapple Cookies & Pineapple Squares (2 Vintage Recipes)

 Do I need to drain crushed pineapple?

-No. Use crushed pineapple with its juice unless otherwise stated.
-The liquid adds moisture and flavor.
+No. Use the crushed pineapple with its juice.
+The liquid adds moisture and flavor to both recipes.

 How do I know when pineapple cookies are done?

-They’re done when edges are lightly golden and centers no longer look wet.
+They’re done when the edges are lightly golden and the centers no longer look wet or glossy.

 Can I substitute fresh pineapple?

-Canned crushed pineapple works best because it’s finely textured and evenly moist.
-Fresh pineapple may change consistency.
+Canned crushed pineapple works best for consistent texture and moisture.
+Fresh pineapple may require draining and chopping finely, which can change the result.

 How should I store pineapple desserts?

-Store airtight at room temperature for several days, or freeze baked treats for longer storage.
+Store airtight at room temperature for up to 4 days, or freeze baked cookies and squares for up to 3 months.